DungHuynh0105/js-design-patterns/README.md

 - Pros: Proxies are a powerful way to add control over the behavior of an object.
 A proxy can have various use-cases: it can help with validation, formatting, notifications, or debugging.

 - Cons: Overusing the Proxy object or performing heavy operations on each handler method invocation can easily affect the performance of your application negatively.
 It’s best to not use proxies for performance-critical code.

+### Singleton pattern

+Singletons are classes which can be instantiated once, and can be accessed globally.
+This single instance can be shared throughout our application, which makes Singletons great for managing global state in an application.

+- Pros: Restricting the instantiation to just one instance could potentially save a lot of memory space.
+Instead of having to set up memory for a new instance each time, we only have to set up memory for that one instance, which is referenced throughout the application

+- Cons: Since we can directly create objects in JavaScript, we can simply use a regular object to achieve the exact same result